eosdetroit/nodesuite/README.md

 1. *initialize_system*: Install system level dependencies, manage deploy user, and set up directory hierarchy.
 2. *build_source*: Build or fetch the specified version binaries if they aren't present on the machine.
 3. *deploy_node*: Links specified version to deploy directory and refresh configurations and flags for nodeos, then bounce the process.
-Also set up follow on processes to support eosio-specific use cases, such as Delphi Oracle, BP claiming, and nginx.
+Also set up follow on processes to support Leap-specific use cases, such as Delphi Oracle, BP claiming, and nginx.
 4. *hyperion*: Performs additional setup required to run a Hyperion node.